facebookresearch/faiss/benchs/distributed_ondisk/README.md

 After the centroids are obtained, an empty trained index must be constructed.
 This is done by:

-- applying a pre-processing stage (a random rotation) to balance the dimensions of the vectors
+- applying a pre-processing stage (a random rotation) to balance the dimensions of the vectors.
+This can be done after clustering, the clusters are just rotated as well.

 - wrapping the centroids into a HNSW index to speed up the CPU-based assignment of vectors

 - training the 6-bit scalar quantizer used to encode the vectors

+This is performed by the script `make_trained_index.py`.